fish-shell/fish-shell/doc_src/index.rst

 This page gives an overview of fish's features, syntax, and interface.
 If this is your first time using fish, see the :ref:`tutorial <tutorial>`.

+If you are already familiar with other shells like bash and want to see the scripting differences, see :ref:`Fish For Bash Users <fish_for_bash_users>`.

 Installation and Start
 ======================